OxfordAbstracts/styleguide/re-writing-css.md

 A block is a high-level element or group of elements.
 It can be simple or complex and one block can contain others.

+Blocks are independent women and don't need no other rules to tell them what to do or where to go.
+They have unique, context-free names.

 #### What kind of names do blocks have?

 Blocks are **not to be in context**.
 Don't call you blocks things like: